international employment law firm alliance L&E Global

 When the employer discovers an employee has lied on his background, the employer will be able to dismiss the employee only if he demonstrates that the employee did not have the required competences for the job or that the diploma was essential to perform his duties.

 Pre-employment testing constitutes a pertinent method to assess the professional qualification of the candidate and his ability to perform the proposed duties.
 However, it is important that the candidate is not tested in real conditions of employment, as this would be considered as a trial period and thus an employment relationship.
-Moreover, drug and alcohol screening of employees is allowed pursuant to the employer’s disciplinary powers, but only under certain conditions (for example, that the screening is provided by the internal rules of the company).
+Moreover, drug and alcohol screening of employees is allowed pursuant to the employer’s disciplinary powers, but only under certain conditions (in particular, the screening must be provided by the internal rules of the company).

 If the employer violates the above-referenced legal provisions or employee rights, the employee can claim damages or sanctions under criminal law.